 Albany Police Department

-The Albany Police Department serves over 50,000 residents and employs sixty sworn officers and twenty-eight civilian staff who carry on a rich tradition of professional public safety service.
+The Albany Police Department serves over 53,000 residents and employs sixty-five sworn officers and thirty-four civilian staff who carry on a rich tradition of professional public safety service.
 The Department provides 24-hour service to the community every day of the year.
-The City of Albany Police Department celebrated its 150th Anniversary in 2010.
-We look forward to serving the citizens of Albany for many years to come.